Chaotic cryptology: Image encryption

 Bourbakis and Alexopoulos in 1991 proposed supposedly the earliest fully intended digital image encryption scheme which was based on SCAN language.
 Later on, with the emergence of chaos-based cryptography hundreds of new image encryption algorithms, all with the aim of improving the security of digital images were proposed.
 However, there were three main aspects of the design of an image encryption that was usually modified in different algorithms (chaotic map, application of the map and structure of algorithm).
 The initial and perhaps most crucial point was the chaotic map applied in the design of the algorithms.
 The speed of the cryptosystem is always an important parameter in the evaluation of the efficiency of a cryptography algorithm, therefore, the designers were initially interested in using simple chaotic maps such as tent map, and the logistic map.
 However, in 2006 and 2007, the new image encryption algorithms based on more sophisticated chaotic maps proved that application of chaotic map with higher dimension could improve the quality and security of the cryptosystems.

 Hash function

 Chaotic behavior can generate hash functions.

 Random number generation

 The unpredictable behavior of the chaotic maps can be used in the generation of random numbers.
 Some of the earliest chaos-based random number generators tried to directly generate random numbers from the logistic map.
+Many more recent works did so using the numerical solutions of hyperchaotic systems of differential equations, either at the integer-order, or the fractional-order.